owlbarn/tutorial/book/regression/README.md

   Mat.(pow_scalar (map f x - y) 2. |> mean') *.
 0.5
 ```

-We can then visualise this cost function within a certain range using surf and contour graphs:
+We can then visualise this cost function within a certain range using surface and contour graphs:

 ```ocaml
 let plot_surface () =